 A botched card game in London triggers four friends, thugs, weed-growers, hard gangsters, loan sharks and debt collectors to collide with each other in a series of unexpected events, all for the sake of weed, cash and two antique shotguns.

 A case of mistaken identity lands Slevin into the middle of a war being plotted by two of the city's most rival crime bosses: The Rabbi and The Boss.
 Slevin is under constant surveillance by relentless Detective Brikowski as well as the infamous assassin Goodkat and finds himself having to hatch his own ingenious plot to get them before they get him.

 Parker is a thief who has an unusual code.
 He doesn't steal from the poor and hurt innocent people.
-He is asked to join 4 other guys one of whom is related to a known mobster.
-They pull off the job flawlessly and Parker wants to part ways with them.
-But because he refused to join them for another job they try to kill him.
+He is asked to join 4 other guys on a job.
+They pull it off flawlessly.
+They tell Parker that what they got can help them set up another job which will net them much more.
+But Parker doesn't want to join them and asks for his share.
+But they need it all so they try to kill him.
 They dispose of his body but someone finds him and he is still alive and takes him to the hospital.
 After recovering he sets out to get back at the ones who tried to kill him, another one of his codes.
+Despite being told that they are working for a known mobster which he was not aware of, he still wants to go after them.
 He learns where they are and poses as a wealthy Texan looking to buy a house.
-So he hires a Realtor, Leslie Rogers to show him around.
+So he hires a real estate agent, Leslie Rogers to show him around.
 He is actually trying to find out where they're holed up.
 And when he finds it, he sets out on his plan to get them.
 But when they learn he is alive, ...
 Written by